Logo

 Geri Halliwell began dating Christian Horner, the team principal of the Red Bull Racing Formula One team, in February 2014.

-In October 2016, Geri Halliwell said that Horner and she were expecting their first child together.
+In October 2016, Geri Halliwell said that she and Horner were expecting their first child together.

-Geri Halliwell released a statement saying that the press reports following the interview had been had been "hurtful to her family".
+Geri Halliwell released a statement saying that the press reports following the interview had been "hurtful to her family".

-Geri Halliwell later adopted Daisy, who survived life-saving liver surgery aged just six months old, as seen on Paul O'Grady: For the Love of Dogs.
+Geri Halliwell later adopted Daisy, who survived life-saving liver surgery at just six months old, as seen on Paul O'Grady: For the Love of Dogs.

 Geri Halliwell has spoken out about her experiences of bulimia, saying that she came close to death, weighing just 7 stone, and was advised by Robbie Williams to seek medical help.